 If an informal discussion doesn’t resolve the issue or isn’t practical, it is important for you to follow the employer’s grievance and disciplinary procedures.
 A tribunal can take account of what happens during these processes in deciding a case.

 When considering whether to take a case to an Industrial Tribunal or the Fair Employment Tribunal, it's important to check that the tribunal has the power to deal with the issue and to make sure that a claim is sent to the tribunal within the appropriate time limit.
 It is also important that you comply with the early conciliation process.

 What Industrial Tribunals and the Fair Employment Tribunal do

 Both types of tribunal work in much the same way.
 They're less formal than some other courts, but you still give evidence on oath and if you do not tell the truth you can be accused of perjury.

-If you have made an application to an Industrial Tribunal or Fair Employment Tribunal then you will have a hearing.
+If, following the early conciliation process, you have made an application to an Industrial Tribunal or Fair Employment Tribunal then you will have a hearing.
 At the hearing a Tribunal panel will review the facts of your case and decide an outcome called a 'judgment'.

 Cases are usually heard by a panel of three people - a legally qualified chairperson, and two 'lay members', one with an employer background and one with an employee background.
 The lay members use their employment experience in judging the facts.
 In some circumstances, the chairperson will sit on their own when hearing any legal arguments for example.